lfaruqui/GolfCourseBookingApplication/README.md

 -Ability to block off certain tee times
 -Payment proccessing based on rules
--Ability to store sheets for a certain time and remove after a certain time
+-Ability to store sheets for a certain time and remove after a certain time -Possibly allow user sign on to get tee times
+-User side and Admin side